What is Housing Choice Voucher Program?

 6. Rental Inspection

-HUD inspects the unit to be sure that it passes the program standards.
-Rental owners are given 30 days to correct items that fail inspection.
+The Unit will be inspected to be sure that it passes the program standards.
+Rental owners are given time to correct items that fail inspection.

 7. Rent Payment

 After the unit has passed inspection and all involved parties agree, the lease and contract are executed.
 HUD will pay a portion of your rent directly to your landlord.

 Owners are guaranteed a portion of the rent by HUD.
 The program allows the families to better afford their portion of the rent, resulting in more consistent, timely and full payment to owners.

 The inspection of the unit helps to alert owners of required and/or recommended repairs.
 Ideally, this timely maintenance will reduce costly investments.